Tizanidine: 7 things you should know

 - Be careful when going from sitting or lying down position to standing as tizanidine may increase your risk of falls.
 Remove any fall hazards (such as loose rugs) from your home.

-- Seek immediate medical advice if you experience any worrying side effects including hallucinations or allergic-type reactions.
+- Seek immediate medical advice if you experience any worrying side effects including hallucinations, fainting, sleepiness, or allergic-type reactions.

 - Do not stop taking tizanidine suddenly without your doctor's advice as high blood pressure and a fast heartbeat may result.